 - In vitro studies using cell lines infected with KSHV have shown that cidofovir is a potent inhibitor of KSHV replication.

-- A case report from USA has described a patient with AIDS and cytomegalovirus (CMV) retinitis who was treated with cidofovir resulting in improvement in a localised KS lesion.
+- A case report from the USA has described a patient with AIDS and cytomegalovirus (CMV) retinitis who was treated with cidofovir resulting in an improvement in a localised KS lesion.